 The Moneyfacts.co.uk team is always interested to hear about the latest stories and research from the world of savings, mortgages and banking.
 You can get in touch with the team at email@example.com.

 Leanne Macardle graduated from the University of East Anglia in 2006 with a degree in Psychosocial Sciences, but quickly changed direction and jumped into the world of finance instead.
-A stint at Aviva (or Norwich Union before the name change) and a few years of freelancing followed, before joining the editorial department at Moneyfacts Group as sub-editor in 2013, and taking on the positions of reporter and senior staff writer thereafter.
-Leanne now oversees the editorial direction of Moneyfacts.co.uk, and is also the main voice behind the Weekend Moneyfacts and Savers Friend newsletters.
+A stint at Aviva and a few years of freelancing followed, before joining the editorial department at Moneyfacts Group as sub-editor in 2013.
+From there she took on several writing roles which saw her work across the breadth of Moneyfacts’ editorial output, from Treasury Reports and magazine features to guides and news stories on Moneyfacts.co.uk, culminating in her becoming Editor of the comparison site.
+Now writing for Moneyfacts in a freelance capacity, she continues to put her personal finance knowledge to good use by making the often complex world of finance accessible and informative to readers.

 Moneyfacts press office is in contact with all key national and regional titles, as well as other media types, such as consumer magazines and online publications, and regularly provides data and insight on financial products and markets to them.